noodldocs/noodldocs.github.io/2.4/javascript-api/noodl.animationcurve.md

 # Noodl.AnimationCurve

-Access Noodls built in animation curve functions from Javascript.
+Access Noodls built in animation curve functions from JavaScript.
 These are useful for interpolating values e.g when animating.

 The easing functions use the following pattern:
 `function(startValue, endValue, t)`, where `t` is assumed to be [0:1].